 Questions to ask a potential wedding photographer before hiring them:

 - How many photographers do we get with our wedding package, and who are they?
 (Most brides prefer more than one photographer to document the day.
 Two photographers can be better than one at documenting your day and capturing a variety of unique visions and styles.
 You will also have the opportunity to get preparation images of both the Bride and Groom at the same time.
-Solas Studios always provides two wedding photographers – Colleen & Greg, the owners.)
+Solas Studios always works as a team, even if you only need one photographer.)

 - How many wedding images will I receive?
-(Be wary of wedding photographers that only offer 100-400 images and make you pay extra to receive the rest.
-Solas Studios typically provides between 800-1600 fully edited images to you depending on the length and speed of your wedding day.)
+(Be sure to get a clear idea of how many images you should expect to receive based on the amount of coverage your photographer is providing.
+Solas Studios typically provides between 50-100 fully edited images per coverage hour, depending on the tempo and activities of your wedding day.)

 - Do you edit every image?
 (Don’t do yourself the disservice of selecting a “shoot and burn” wedding photographer that only either edits a few images and leaves the rest unedited, or doesn’t edit at all.
 You’re paying hard-earned money for your wedding images, and you deserve them to look great!
-Solas Studios edits every single image to at least make sure the images are sharp and the color is correct, and we provide further artistic editing on average of about 50% of the total images.)
+Solas Studios processes every single image to match the quality and style of images you see on our website.)

 - Do you shoot in RAW or Jpeg?
-(Avoid wedding photographers that only shoot in Jpeg to save space on their camera cards.
-The RAW format provides a higher quality file for the photographer to edit from, with a much broader range of image adjustments that can be made.
-It also allows the images to be edited faster and more efficiently.
+(The RAW format provides a higher quality file for the photographer to edit from, with a much broader range of image adjustments that can be made.
+It also allows the images to be processed faster and more efficiently.
 Solas Studios always shoots in RAW.)

-- Do you carry insurance?(Insurance is a no-brainer for any business to have, and be wary about choosing a wedding photographer that is not insured.
-Solas Studios is fully insured with general liability, equipment, and malpractice through the Professional Photographers of America.)
+- Do you carry insurance?(Insurance is a no-brainer for any wedding vendor to have, and be wary about choosing a wedding photographer that is not insured.
+Solas Studios is fully insured with general liability, equipment, and malpractice insurance.)

-- How long after the wedding does it take for us to receive our images?(Make sure you have a clear understanding from your photographer how long it takes to receive your images.
-Avoid wedding photographers that promise to have your images completely ready only a few days or a week after your wedding.
-If they are properly editing your photos and have taken enough photos to properly document your entire wedding day, it should take an absolute minimum of 3-6 weeks for an average wedding.
-On the flip side, be careful about booking wedding photographers that take 16-20 weeks or even more to have your images ready.
+How long after the wedding does it take for us to receive our images?(Make sure you have a clear understanding from your photographer how long it takes to receive your images.
+Avoid wedding photographers that can’t give you a rough estimate of how long it will take to receive your finished images after your wedding.
+If they are editing your photos and have taken enough photos to properly document your entire wedding day, it should will likely of a couple of weeks for an average wedding, depending on the season and workload of your photographer.
+On the flip side, be careful about booking wedding photographers that take 10-20 weeks or even more to have your images ready.
 They may have too many weddings booked to give your photos the proper attention they deserve, which may account for the delay.
-Here at Solas Studios we aim to have your wedding images completed and to you between 6-10 weeks after your wedding depending on how busy the wedding season is, how many photos are being processed, and how much editing is required.
+Here at Solas Studios we aim to have your wedding images completed and to you between 4-6 weeks during peak season, and sometimes less if we’re just beginning the season.

 - Do we own all rights to our images?
 Can we print them ourselves or do we have to buy prints through you?
 (Make sure you have a clear understanding with your wedding photographer with what you can do with your images once you receive them.
 US Copyright law states that the images belong to the photographer that creates the images and they will always hold the copyright unless it’s legally transferred to another owner; therefore it’s up to the wedding photographer to decide what you can do with them.
-Some wedding photographers may not allow you to make your own prints and may insist that you buy prints directly through them.
+Some wedding photographers may not allow you to make your own prints and may require that you buy prints directly through them.
 Other photographers may not want the hassle of creating professional prints and may leave the burden to you.
-Solas Studios includes with the base package a print-released DVD of all high-resolution images, meaning you can make unlimited prints for yourself.
-We also provide printing as well, so you can proudly display your cherished images in your home.
-For utmost professional quality, we do recommend that any enlargements are ordered directly through us.)
+Solas Studios offers all of the high-resolution images from your wedding day, meaning you can make unlimited prints for yourself.
+We also provide high quality, professional printing and albums as well, so you can proudly display your cherished images in your home.
+For the utmost professional quality, we do recommend that any enlargements are ordered directly through us.
+This way, if there are any concerns, we will resolve them for you, without hassle.)

 - Do you have backup equipment?
 (Things can and do go wrong.
-Equipment can fail or get lost.
+Equipment can fail.
 Make sure you hire a photographer that has ample backup equipment available.
 Solas Studios has an additional supply of backup equipment to accompany them on your wedding day, and we also backup your images immediately after the wedding in several locations to prevent loss.)

 - Have you worked at my wedding venue before, or are you willing to meet me there to scout out good locations at the venue or discuss ideas?
 (Preferably, it’s a good idea to find a wedding photographer that has shot at your venue before, but it may not always be possible.
-Photographers that have will have firsthand knowledge of the staff, rules and regulations, where the best spots are and what lighting to use.
+Photographers that are familiar with your venue will have firsthand knowledge of the staff, rules and regulations, where the best spots are and what lighting to use.
 Solas Studios has shot weddings at many different locations around the entire CNY and Finger Lakes region.
-If we haven’t shot a wedding at your venue before, we are always willing to meet you there a few months or weeks before the wedding to discuss what will work best for your wedding day.)
+If we haven’t shot a wedding at your venue before, we are always willing to meet you there a few months or weeks before the wedding to discuss what will work best for your wedding day, and familiarize ourselves with the geography and set-up of your wedding venue.
+That said, we have worked many venues before, sight-unseen without a problem!)

 - What happens if it rains on our wedding day?
 (Unfortunately, if your wedding, or any portion of it includes time spent outdoors, you are vulnerable to Mother Nature.
 It’s good to know if your photographer is willing to expose themselves and their equipment to the elements.
 Some will not agree to a shoot in a torrential down-pour, but would be happy to continue shooting during a sprinkle or drizzle.
-If there is a second photographer, or assistant to accompany them, it may be possible for them to help protect them with an umbrella.
+If there is a second photographer, or assistant to accompany them, it may be possible for them to help protect them (and you) with an umbrella.
 Or perhaps a guest would volunteer to do so, if they are a single shooter.
 Colleen + Greg have on a few occasions had to contend with a little precipitation, and do not mind doing so as long as the couple is okay with it.
-If your wedding day is a complete wash out, inquire about scheduling a “Rock the Dress” session following the wedding.
+If your wedding day is a complete wash out, inquire about scheduling a “Post Wedding” session to get some images that you may have missed out on due to inclement weather.
 Maybe you didn’t get the Bride + Groom shots you wanted because of heavy rain, but a shoot on another day can get you some beautiful portraits, in the clothing you so carefully picked out for your special day.

 If you find these tips helpful, please share them with others!